 Fibromas: These slow-growing connective tissue tumors are usually < 7 cm in diameter.

 Cystadenomas: These tumors are most commonly serous or mucinous.

 Hemorrhagic corpus luteum cysts may cause pain or signs of peritonitis, particularly when they rupture.
 Occasionally, severe abdominal pain results from adnexal torsion Adnexal Torsion Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, interrupting the arterial supply and causing ischemia.
-Adnexal torsion is uncommon, occurring most often during reproductive... read more of a cyst or mass, usually > 4 cm.
+Symptoms include severe pelvic pain, often with nausea and vomiting... read more of a cyst or mass, usually > 4 cm.

-Masses are usually detected incidentally but may be suggested by symptoms and signs.
+Masses are usually detected incidentally during pelvic examination or imaging but may be suggested by symptoms and signs.

 Many functional cysts < 5 cm resolve without treatment; serial ultrasonography is done to document resolution.
-If asymptomatic women of reproductive age have simple, thin-walled cystic adnexal masses 5 to 8 cm (usually follicular) without characteristics of cancer, expectant management with repeated ultrasonography is appropriate.
-Benign tumors require treatment.
+If asymptomatic women of reproductive age have simple, thin-walled cystic adnexal masses 5 to 8 cm (usually follicular) without imaging characteristics of cancer, expectant management with repeated ultrasonography (eg, every 6 to 8 weeks) is appropriate.

 If technically feasible, surgeons aim to preserve the ovaries (eg, by cystectomy).